The Best Oktoberfest Events Right Here in Westchester

 We know international flights out of Stewart are crazy cheap right now, but you don’t have to go all the way to Bavaria to experience a great Oktoberfest.
 Plenty of towns, public groups, and even individual businesses are getting their lederhosen on in October.
 Here are some of our top picks in case you feel like grabbing your stein and joining in.

 One of the largest and most popular Oktoberfests by far, Bear Mountain’s Anthony Wayne Recreation Area boasts plenty of beer, brats, schnitzel, waffles and more.
-Live music will fill the air, and you can even enter for a chance to win a 2-day stay at Bear Mountain for next year.
+Live music will fill the air.

 Palisades Parkway, Exit 17, Bear Mountain

-More frequented in October for it’s spooky history, the Village of Sleepy Hollow also has an annual Oktoberfest celebration, this year hosted at The Kathryn Davis River Walk Center.
-Classic German food and drink will flow, Bavarian music will sound, and younger kids can enjoy their time in the oh-so-culturally-authentic bouncy castles.
+More frequented in October for it’s spooky history, the Village of Sleepy Hollow also has an annual Oktoberfest celebration, hosted at The Kathryn Davis River Walk Center.
+Classic German sausages, pretzels, and beer will flow, Bavarian music will sound, and younger kids can enjoy their time in the oh-so-culturally-authentic bouncy castles.